The grass on the open plains begins to dry out causing the red oat grass to turn golden brown.

-There are young calves amongst the elephant herds.
-Elephant families go back and forth between the grasslands and forests.
-There is much trumpeting as young males come of age and are pushed out of the maternal herds to live on their own, increased testosterone levels lead these young males to misbehave and be raucous, behaviour that the matriarchs do not tolerate.
+There are young calves amongst the elephant herds and the families move back and forth between the grasslands and forests.
+There is much trumpeting as young males come of age and are pushed out of the maternal herds to go and live on their own.
+Increased testosterone levels lead these young males to misbehave and be raucous – behaviour that the matriarchs do not tolerate.

 If the rain has been good we begin to see the arrival of the herds of wildebeest and zebra from the Loita plains and hills outside the Mara.
-They graze inside the reserve during the day and move out of the reserve at night where lions are scarcer and they feel safer.
+They graze inside the reserve during the day and move out of the Reserve at night where there are fewer lions and they feel safer.

-As February progresses huge herds of wildebeest begin to move across the plains, coming to the Musiara marsh to drink during the day and moving up to the Mara River where they attempt to cross – often put off by the numbers of waiting crocodiles.
-Sensing a change in the seasons the wildebeest begin to calve, most of them moving outside the boundaries of the reserve where pressures from lion are less.
+As February progresses, huge herds begin to move across the plains, coming to the Musiara marsh to drink during the day and moving up to the Mara River where they attempt to cross often put off by the numbers of waiting crocodiles.
+Sensing a change in the seasons the wildebeest begin to calve most of them moving outside the boundaries of the Reserve where pressures from lions are less.

 Eland herds are scattered across the plains.
 Defassa waterbuck occupy the grasslands around the marsh feeding on grasses and herbs.
-The big Cape buffalo herd of around 500 individuals occupy the Bila Shaka grasslands and slopes of Rhino ridge where the coarse grasses they like to feed on grow.
-There are many claves amongst the herd and calving often happens in February.
+The big herd of Cape Buffalo which consists of around 500 individuals, can be seen on the Bila Shaka grasslands and slopes of Rhino ridge where the coarse grasses they like to feed on grow.
+There are many calves amongst the herd and calving often happens in February.
 Topi and Cokes hartebeest are found in all areas of Musiara.

-We have good sightings of Serval Cats with many seen on the grasslands and flats of Paradise Plain.
+We have good sightings of Serval Cats, with many seen on the grasslands and flats of Paradise Plains.
 Servals feed on mice and grass rats, often leaping into the air to catch ground birds and doves – an amazing spectacle to witness.
-Spotted Hyena with young cubs in their dens are seen where concentrations of plains game are good, they group together in large clans able to compete aggressively with lion over food, often chasing lionesses off a meal in large numbers.
-Male lions will kill hyena when they get the opportunity.
+Spotted Hyena with young cubs in their dens are seen where concentrations of plains game are good.
+They group together in large clans able to compete aggressively with lion over food, often chasing lionesses away from their kill, in large numbers.
+Male lions will kill hyena if they get the opportunity.

-Banded and Dwarf mongooses make their home in the Governors’ Camps grounds each family sleeps together in a communal underground den (in our camps they like the drainage pipes).
+Banded and Dwarf mongooses make their home in all of the Governors’ campgrounds; each family sleeps together in a communal underground den (in particular they like drainage pipes!)
 They emerge from their dens at sunrise spending the days foraging together until sunset when they return to their dens.
-Females synchronise their births to the same day and families raise the young communally.
+Females synchronise their births to the same day so that families can raise the young communally.

-The Marsh Pride of lions often has cubs within the pride, who are very playful.
+The lionesses of the Marsh Pride often have cubs in February, who are very playful.
 The pride feeds off waterbuck calves, buffalo and warthog.

-Cheetah often climb on the game drive vehicles to get a better vantage of their surroundings, they stalk and catch Thomson Gazelles, mother cheetahs often teaching their sub-adult cubs to hunt.
-They move around large distances trying to avoid lion and hyena.
+Cheetah sometimes climb on our game drive vehicles to get a better vantage of their surroundings.
+They stalk and catch Thomson Gazelles, with mother cheetahs often teaching their sub-adult cubs to hunt as they do so.
+They move around large distances trying to avoid confrontations with lions and hyena.

 We have good sightings of leopards close to our camps.
 Some of our guests are even treated to a leopard, poised on a fallen tree as they arrive at our camps!
-Leopards also tend to have cubs at this time of year and they have to work hard not to lose their kills to hyena In February 2014, we had an amazing sighting of a leopard sharing its kill with a pack of hungry hyena.
+Leopards also tend to have cubs at this time of year and they have to work hard not to lose their kills to hyena In February 2014 we had an amazing sighting of a leopard sharing its kill with a pack of hungry hyena.

-The birding in February is fantastic; we have good sightings of Ground Hornbills traveling in trios they feed on large grasshoppers and scarab beetles.
-A lot of the European migrants are still around, the abundance of life in the Musiara Marsh draws a crowd of water birds; Storks, Herons and Hammerkops hunt frogs and catfish.
+The birding in February is fantastic; we have good sightings of Ground Hornbills travelling in trios as they feed on large grasshoppers and scarab beetles.
+A lot of the European migratory birds are still around, and the abundance of life in the Musiara Marsh draws a variety of water birds such as Storks, Herons and Hammerkops which can be seen hunting frogs and catfish.

-With food aplenty many birds have nested and either laid eggs or chicks.
-The weavers build their nests overhanging the riverbanks some are still building and some are looking after chicks.
+With food a-plenty, many birds have nested and either have eggs or chicks.
+The weavers build their nests overhanging the riverbanks; some are busy building and some are looking after chicks.
 Plovers, Longclaws and other ground-nesting birds have eggs and chicks hidden in their nests in the long grass.
-A white backed Vulture likes to nest close to the laundry in Governors’ Camp.
-She often raises a scruffy single chick in this nest.
+A white-backed Vulture likes to nest close to the laundry in Governors Camp she often raises a scruffy single chick in this nest.

-Occasionally, invasions of caterpillars we had in the forest in the last few months turns into the most brilliant display of thousands of different kinds of butterflies and moths who flit from one wild flower to another.
+Occasionally the caterpillars in the forest surrounding our camps turn into the most brilliant display of thousands of different kinds of butterflies and moths who flit from one wild flower to another.
 We have a beautiful butterfly garden at Governors’ Camp.